vanHeemstraSystems/rabbitmq-crash-course/README.md

 In Visual Studio Code start the Debugger (or type 'node consumer.js' in your terminal instead).

-The console will print the followoing (assuming you had published one or more messages beforehand that still reside on the 'jobs' queue):
+The console will print the following (assuming you had published one or more messages beforehand that still reside on the 'jobs' queue):

 ```
 {"number": 19}